Adventure & Outdoors

 Plan to spend a few days in Kimberley.
 This alpine resort community is an excellent destination for those who want to commune with nature.
 The immense Kimberley Nature Park—the biggest municipal park in BC—offers everything from short, easy loop trails to more strenuous trails with sufficient gain in elevation.

 Kimberley is located between the Purcell and the Rocky mountains, which means access to spectacular hiking opportunities.
-Or head to the St. Mary river, considered to be one of North America’s top spots to fly-fish for rainbow, cutthroat, and bull trout.
+Try a hike up to Sunflower Hill for a view of The Steeples and the Rocky Mountain trench, particularly refreshing on a brisk day.
+Or head to the St. Mary River, considered to be one of North America’s top spots to fly-fish for rainbow, cutthroat, and bull trout.
+From spring to fall, stop in at Kimberley’s Underground Mining Railway for a little history, ride the rails, and tour historic Sullivan Mine (open weekends only from May to September).

 Continue north on Highway 93/95 to Fairmont Hot Springs.

 Radium Hot Springs, located in Kootenay National Park, is one of the largest hot spring mineral pools in Canada.
 Soak away your tensions while gazing up at the red cliffs of Sinclair Canyon.
 Keep an eye out for bighorn sheep, and if you’re here in November you won’t want to miss the Headbanger Festival, a celebration of rutting season.
-Think two 70 kg (150 lb) animals running at one another full tilt, horns colliding with a deafening crash in a battle for dominance.
+Think two 70-kg (150-lb) animals running at one another full tilt, horns colliding with a deafening crash in a battle for dominance.
+Add some historical context with a hike to the Stanley Glacier to see fossils dating back some 500 million years.
+You can access the site on your own, or book a guided hike (reservations open in January).

 Continue north on Highway 95 to Golden.

-Golden is set on the banks of the Columbia River, North America’s largest wetland.
+Golden is set on the banks of the Columbia River, North America’s largest wetland, abundant with wildlife.
 It is close to national parks, including Yoho National Park, home to wonders ranging from powerful waterfalls to 500 million-year-old fossil beds.
 Mountain biking and whitewater rafting are popular activities here, and a literal and figurative highlight is a meal at Kicking Horse Mountain Resort—Eagle’s Eye Restaurant is the country’s highest elevation dining experience at 2,347 m (7,700 ft ).

 Take Highway 1 east to Rogers Pass.